 Lots of people find easy read useful:

-- Easy read helps people with learning disability understand the information easily.
-People with learning disability need access to all types of information.
-Not just disability-specific information.
+- Easy read helps people with learning disability understand information easily.

 - Easy read can also be helpful for:

 - people who are not familiar with English